What companies use metaverses for and why the big tech companies are so interested

 A fundamental aspect of the metaverse is interoperability, which will allow it not to be a platform dominated by a few companies but will be the sum of interconnected spaces where we can move freely from one to another.
 In addition, it contains a full-fledged economy and encompasses the physical and virtual worlds, which will mean what we can call “embedded internet”, it will be decentralized.

-The possibilities for a company range from covering social presence, office work or entertainment, payments, healthcare, consumer products, hourly work, etc.
+The possibilities for a company in metaverse range from covering social presence, office work or entertainment, payments, healthcare, consumer products, hourly work, etc.

 However, there is still a lot of work to be done on the development side, such as solving the many problems that this virtual universe poses, as well as creating more comfortable and lighter VR devices, and breaking down the barriers that will be encountered for its mass implementation to become a reality.
 We are in a “proto-verse,” similar to the early years of the Internet, where there are several independent virtual worlds, but they are not connected to each other.